Originate/dbg-pds-tensorflow-demo/README.md

 This is intended as a demonstrate of the applications on this data set.

-## Follow Us
+## Follow us

 <!-- Place this tag where you want the button to render. -->
-<a class="github-button" href="https://github.com/Originate/dbg-pds-tensorflow-demo/subscription" data-icon="octicon-eye" aria-label="Watch Originate/dbg-pds-tensorflow-demo on GitHub">Watch</a>
+<a class="github-button" href="https://github.com/Originate/dbg-pds-tensorflow-demo" data-icon="octicon-star" data-size="large" aria-label="Star Originate/dbg-pds-tensorflow-demo on GitHub">Star</a>
 the project on github to get access to many new demos as insights such as optimizing trading strategy, data transformation tips and many others.

 ![Prediction & Strategy](diagrams/basic-strategy.png)